karafka/rdkafka-ruby/README.md

 released until it `#close` is explicitly called, so be sure to call `Config#producer` only as necessary.

-## Higher level libraries
+## Higher Level Libraries

 Currently, there are two actively developed frameworks based on rdkafka-ruby, that provide higher-level API that can be used to work with Kafka messages and one library for publishing messages.

-### Message processing frameworks
+### Message Processing Frameworks

 * [Karafka](https://github.com/karafka/karafka) - Ruby and Rails efficient Kafka processing framework.
 * [Racecar](https://github.com/zendesk/racecar) - A simple framework for Kafka consumers in Ruby

-### Message publishing libraries
+### Message Publishing Libraries

 * [WaterDrop](https://github.com/karafka/waterdrop) – Standalone Karafka library for producing Kafka messages.

 ## Development

+Contributors are encouraged to focus on enhancements that align with the core goal of the library.
+We appreciate contributions but will likely not accept pull requests for features that:

+- Implement functionalities that can achieved using standard Ruby capabilities without changes to the underlying rdkafka-ruby bindings.
+- Deviate significantly from the primary aim of providing librdkafka bindings with Ruby-friendly interfaces.

 A Docker Compose file is included to run Kafka.
-To run
+To run that:
-that:

 ```
 docker-compose up
 ```

 Run `bundle` and `cd ext && bundle exec rake && cd ..` to download and compile `librdkafka`.

 You can then run `bundle exec rspec` to run the tests.
 To see rdkafka debug output:

 ```
 DEBUG_PRODUCER=true bundle exec rspec
 DEBUG_CONSUMER=true bundle exec rspec
 ```

 After running the tests, you can bring the cluster down to start with a clean slate:

 ```
 docker-compose down